levigo/jadice-web-viewer-getting-started/README.md

 Steps in this commit:

-* add the auto-generated angular files to the .gitignore
+* remove the auto-generated boilerplate from angular to a very simple landing page
-* manually change the version to the most recent versions according to npmjs.com, as far as possible
-* run ```npm install```
+* redirect to the not yet implemented backend after 5 seconds